tritemio/jupyter_notebook_beginner_guide/docs/what_is_jupyter.rst

 What is Jupyter Notebook
 ========================

-Jupyter Notebook (formerly IPython) is an application that runs inside your browser.
+**Jupyter Notebook App** (formerly **IPython Notebook**) is an application that runs inside your browser.
-For our purposes, Jupyter Notebook is run locally like a normal desktop application and does not require accessing any remote server.
+For our purposes, *Jupyter Notebook App* is run locally like a normal desktop application and does not require accessing any remote server.

-What we call the "notebooks" are text documents produced by the Jupyter Notebook application that contains both code and and rich text (paragraph, equations, figures, links, etc...).
+What we call the "notebooks" (lowecase) are text documents produced by the *Jupyter Notebook App* that contains both code and and rich text (paragraph, equations, figures, links, etc...).
-Notebooks are both human-readable documents containing the analysis description and the results (figures, tables, etc..) and executable documents that can be run to perform a data analysis.
+Notebooks documents are both human-readable documents containing the analysis description and the results (figures, tables, etc..) and executable documents that can be run to perform a data analysis.